Online Resource Allocation in Episodic Markov Decision Processes: ONLINE DUAL METHOD

+As explained in \Cref{sec:occupancy}, the online resource allocation problem can be reformulated as an online linear optimization problem where each decision is encoded by an occupancy measure that corresponds to a policy for an episode.
+Then we adapt the \emph{online dual mirror descent} algorithm by~\cite{balseiro2022} originally developed for nonlinear reward and resource consumption functions under the observe-then-decide regime.

 \Cref{alg:online-alloc-mdp-unknown} proceeds with four parts in each episode.
-At the beginning of each episode $t\in[T]$, it first obtains the feasible set $\Delta(P,t)$ by constructing the confidence set $\cP_t$.
-Second, the algorithm prepares a policy $\pi_t$ based on the current dual solution $\lambda_t$, reward function $f_t$, resource consumption function $g_t$, and the set $\Delta(P,t)$.
+At the beginning of each episode $t\in[T]$, it first obtains $\Delta(P,t)$, which is a relaxation of the feasible set $\Delta(P)$ with high probability by \Cref{lemma:relaxation}, by constructing the confidence set $\cP_t$.
+Second, the algorithm prepares a policy $\pi_t$ based on the current dual solution $\lambda_t$, optimistic reward function estimator $\widehat f_t$, optimistic resource consumption function estimator $\widehat g_t$, and the set $\Delta(P,t)$.
 Third, the algorithm runs the episode with policy $\pi_t$.
-Lastly, the algorithm prepares the dual solution $\lambda_{t+1}$ for the next episode based on the outcomes of episode $t$.
+Lastly, the algorithm prepares dual solution $\lambda_{t+1}$ for the next episode based on the outcomes of episode $t$.

 To be more specific, the policy update part works as follows.
 Given the dual solution $\lambda_t$ prepared before episode $t$ starts, we take